jsbisht/aws-developer-associate/ec2-plus.md

 ---

-# AWS System Manager Parameter Store
+# AWS Systems Manager - Parameter Store

 Passing secrets into an EC2 instance is bad practice because anyone who has access to the meta-data has access to the secrets.